 preservation of our heritage with regard to the appropriate European

+administrative and policy-making institutions.
 An initiative at European level must take culture into account.
+Our architectural heritage constitutes a culture that is open to

+the crafts, and ideas about crafts.
 The EACD is also committed to publishing a book for each tour, the

 first volume of which we are delighted to present to you.
 The second

+volume is currently being written.
 Our member countries currently number 15 ; Hungary, Latvia, UK,

 Switzerland, Austria, Norway, The Netherlands, Italy, Slovakia,